 The king said, "I will not let thee do that; but I will provide thee a far better and more sensible wife.
-But thy wife can keep the bonde-farm ye had before, and she will have her living from it."

-The king gave Karl a great and valuable farm, 5 and provided him a good marriage; and he became -a considerable man.
-This was reported far and wide, and much praised; and thus it came to be told north in Norway.
+But thy wife can keep the bonde-farm ye had before and she will have her living from it."
+The king gave Karl a great and valuable farm, and provided him a good marriage; and he became a considerable man.
+This was reported far and wide and much praised; and thus it came to be told in Norway.
+70.-OF THE TALK OF THE COURT-MEN.